lokeshramchand-ctrl/SEKO/README.md

 ## Solution

-Seko is designed as a complete digital agriculture ecosystem powered by Flutter and Django with PostgreSQL.
+Seko is designed as a complete digital hyperlocal ecosystem powered by Flutter and Django with PostgreSQL.
 It provides:

 * A cross-platform mobile application for customers and sellers
 * Secure authentication and user management